Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-St Leonards' suburb has a lower income level than the national average, based on latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers is $45,210, with an average income of $62,014.
-This compares to figures for Rest of Vic., which are $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $48,940 (median) and $67,130 (average).
-Census data shows household, family, and personal incomes in St Leonards fall between the 12th and 15th percentiles nationally.
-Income analysis reveals that 27.6% of the population (1,026 individuals) have incomes within the $1,500 - 2,999 range, consistent with broader trends across the surrounding region at 30.3%.
-Housing affordability pressures are severe, with only 84.6% of income remaining, ranking at the 13th percentile.
+The suburb of St Leonards has an income level lower than average nationally, according to latest Australian Taxation Office data aggregated by AreaSearch for financial year 2023.
+In St Leonards, the median income among taxpayers is $45,210 and the average income is $62,014.
+These figures compare to those of Rest of Vic., which are $50,954 and $62,728 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for St Leonards would be approximately $48,940 (median) and $67,130 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in St Leonards fall between the 12th and 15th percentiles nationally.
+Income analysis reveals that 27.6% of St Leonards' population (1,028 individuals) have incomes within the $1,500 - $2,999 range, which is consistent with broader trends across the surrounding region showing 30.3% in the same category.
+Housing affordability pressures are severe in St Leonards, with only 84.6% of income remaining, ranking at the 13th percentile nationally.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income